kestra-io/libs/python/README.md

 ### Outputs

-The `Kestra` class provides a method to send outputs to the Kestra server.
+The `Kestra` class provides a method to send key-value-based outputs to the Kestra server.
+If you want to output large objects, write them to a file and specify them within the `outputFiles` property of the Python script task.

 ```python
 Kestra.outputs({"my_output": "my_value"})